MatrixEx Add-In

 • Item 3: Type of the element, connector, or diagram

-• When Item 1 is 'Diagram' and if you want to specify non-UML diagram (i.e., defined by a profile), Item 3 should be the profile name and Item 4 should be the stereotype of the diagram.
+• When Item 1 is 'Diagram' and if you want to specify a non-UML diagram (i.e., defined by a profile), Item 3 should be the profile name and Item 4 should be the stereotype of the diagram.

 • Item 4: Stereotype